dlicudi/online-cv/docs/index.md

 - Implemented a company wide monitoring system using Check_MK monitoring over 60k services.
 - Provided systems to facilitate major migrations to Gibtelecom's IMS platform.
 - Support and integration of Ericsson's provisioning platforms (EMA/EDA).
+- Developed an SMS API to provide a customer-facing service.

 #### MVNO related projects
 - Developed an automated number porting system.
 - Developed a mediation platform to facilitate data warehousing and interfacing of usage records.
 - Conducted extensive penetration testing.

 #### Provisioning Projects

 Developed a service management platform providing an abstracted front end for both engineers and customer care, interfacing with a wide variety of systems and providing services for:

 - SystemX
 - IPTV services
-- Hosted PBX and converged mobility
+- Hosted PBX and converged mobility services
 - Integration for eSIM provisioning
 - Panic button services
 - SIP trunks
-- Mobile provisioning
+- Mobile and land line provisioning

 #### Compliance and Standardisation:
 - Achieved ISO 27001 certification for secure development.
-- Standardized development processes.
+- Standardised development processes.
 - Established continuous integration processes and environments.

 My role focused on system integration, programming, and process improvement, which were critical to delivering robust, scalable, and secure infrastructures.